btwonion/autodrop/README.md

 # autodrop

 This mod provides a function to automatically drop items from the inventory if they are blacklisted.
-You can easily disable it by pressing a hotkey (`default: j`).
+You can disable it by pressing a hotkey (`default: j`).

 ## Managing items